 New, pure yellow, blue, and bright pink are shining in Monet’s Mediterranean landscapes of the 1880s, “View of Monaco” from “Monet” exhibition in Basel, and “Valee de Sasso, effet de soleil”, 1884 from the exhibition in Martigny.

 ”This will likely infuriate the opponents of the pink and blue because I am trying to depict these exact colors, the magic shine; those who had never seen this place or had failed to see through will undoubtedly raise their voices against its falseness, whereas I am still far away from grasping the genuine and amazing gamma which dominates here—from light grey to bright red”, – Monet wrote to Durrand Ruel.

 Monet started to use bright blue in shadows, neglecting academic standards, which had previously taught to depict a predominance of warm hues.
-He was criticized for this cold color balance and blue shadows, critics explained them by “an indigo-mania”, “a defect” of impressionist’s eyesight.
+He was criticized for this cold color balance and blue shadows, critics said he had an “indigo-mania” – “a defect” of impressionist’s eyesight.

-The shadows in Monet’s landscapes are bright blue, because the light of the sky in nature is blue, blue light is cancelled by the yellowness of sunlight, but in shadows the yellow sunlight is blocked, and the blue reflection remains.
-We notice blue shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.
+The shadows in Monet’s landscapes are bright blue, because the light of the sky in nature is blue, blue light is cancelled by the yellowness of sunlight.
+In shadows the yellow sunlight is blocked and the blue reflection are seeing.
+We notice blue in shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.